Update on COVID-19

-UGo Travel Registry
+UGo Travel Registry for Students/Staff

 In the event of an emergency or crisis situation while overseas, this information will help both the University of Alberta and the Government of Canada obtain knowledge of: